hyuaisl/ds2025s/leaderboard/leaderboard.md

 Implement the following methods for the `Leaderboard` class:

 - `add_score(player_id: int, score: int) -> int`: Adds a player's score to the leaderboard.
 If the player already exists, their score is updated.
 The method should return the player's rank after adding the score.
+The rank is defined as the number of players with higher scores plus one.
+If two players have the same score, they share the same rank.

 - `get_rank(player_id: int) -> int`: Returns the rank of the player with the given `player_id`.
 If the player does not exist, return `-1`.